brimdata/zed/docs/data-model/zson.md

 avoid ambiguity, whitespace must separate an IPv6 key from the colon that follows it.

-A empty map value without a type decorator is presumed to be an empty map of type `|{null: null}|`.
+An empty map value without a type decorator is presumed to be an empty map of type `|{null: null}|`.

 #### 2.4.4 Union Value